ianstormtaylor/slate/docs/api/locations/range.md

 Check if a `range` includes a path, a point, or part of another range.

 For clarity the definition of `includes` can mean partially includes.
-Another way to describe this is if one Range intersects the other Range.
+Another way to describe this is if one Range surrounds the other Range.

+#### `Range.surrounds(range: Range, target: Range) => boolean`

+Check if a `range` includes another range.

 #### `Range.isBackward(range: Range) => boolean`